nhunzaker/sveltekit-reproduction/README.md

 ```
 External Fetch:
 https://www.gov.uk/bank-holidays.json
-Accept Header: image/png
+Accept Header: text/htm

 External Fetch:
 https://www.gov.uk/bank-holidays.json
-Accept Header: text/html
+Accept Header: image/png
 ```

+This header matches whatever is sent to the request for HTML when connecting to `http://localhost:3000`, even though this is a request for JSON data.

 ## Why does this matter?

 This is unexpected and causes problems for our API interactions.
 We've hit this in two places:

-- A client passes through `Accept: image/png` to our API endpoint, which results in a 406 Not Acceptable error.
-This is fine, but pretty weird.
+- A client passes through `Accept: image/png` to our API endpoint, which results in our API responding with a 406 Not Acceptable error.
+This is fine :shrug:, but pretty weird.
-- A client passes through a `If-Modified-Since` header, our API returns a `304 Not Modified` response, which raises an error when generating a server response.
+- **More frustrating:** a client passes through a `If-Modified-Since` header, our API returns a `304 Not Modified` response, which raises an error when generating a server response.

 We'd expect these headers to not get automatically passed through.
 Those headers are for the SvelteKit request, not our API.